 sliding scale

-is a tiered pricing structure that acknowledges the economic disparities in our world and attempts to accommodate those experiencing greater financial instability with reduced rates.
-The goal is not discounts, but to allow those with more access to wealth to help cover the costs of care for those with less.
+is a tiered pricing structure that acknowledges the economic disparities in our world and attempts to accommodate those experiencing greater instability with reduced rates.
+The goal is not discounts, but for those with more access to wealth to help cover the costs of therapy for those with less.

-My full scale is $60 - 180 per single session.
-I aim to offer a model that is sustainable for my schedule and reflects the knowledge, skill, experience, and care that goes into my work.
+My sliding scale is $60 - 180 per session.
 I understand that the low end might still not be affordable for some, and can often provide referrals and resources in such cases.
+I aim to offer a model that is sustainable for my appointment-based business and reflects the knowledge, skill, experience, and care that goes into my work.

-The two tiers below provide general guidelines to consider when determining a rate that reflects your current financial means and relative degree of access to wealth.
+The two sets of considerations below provide general guidelines for determining a rate that reflects your relative degree of access to wealth.
 It is likely that different parts of your experience will land in each category.
-I welcome you to share as much or as little as you care to regarding your specific situation with me, and trust you to request the rate that works for your needs, no questions asked.
+I welcome you to share as much or as little as you care to regarding your specific situation with me, and trust you to request the rate that fits your needs, no questions asked.

 The higher end of the scale ($120 - 180) is intended for those who may: